Turu people (Tanzania): Religious practices and beliefs

-Turu economy
+Economic system

 Acquiring cattle is the main goal of Turu economic activity.
 People in Turu society can acquire cattle through grain production.
 There are three essential resources contributing to the production of excess grain.
 They are land, livestock, and workers, or wives.
 Land is needed to grow crops.
 Livestock is needed to operate the ploughs, and women are needed to harvest the crops.
 Utilizing these three resources can help a man produce more grain than needed for subsistence, and that excess grain is used to purchase cattle at the market.
 While small animals usually belong to the members of the family, cattle are sometimes borrowed from the rich neighborhoods for milk and manure.
 In addition to cattle herding, they usually grow crops for food and merely for sale.
 The main crops are uwele, maize and mtama.
 They also grow cassava and sweet potatoes in the plateaus.
 In recent years however these people have developed an interest in growing some commercial crops such as sunflowers and onions due to relatively increase in markets in the region.
 However the commercial success is very limited due to both poor farming methods and unreliable weather.
 Apart from farming, the Nyaturu people also play a great deal in animal husbandry.
 More than 70% of the Nyaturu households have ranch like farming areas with cattle, goats, sheep and chicken.Vahi people among others are good producers of honey and tobacco as well.
 Food to the Turu people is a form of sociality that constitutes and mediates human interactions and social hierarchy.
 One of the staple foods is called ugali, a stiff porridge that consists of water, maize, millet, and sorghum flour.
 Ugali is served with a side dish (mboga) or dried fish, meat, or greens.
 A popular mboga among the Turu is Mlenda, which is made up of leafy greens, tomatoes, okra, salt, milk, and peanuts to form a green sauce.